renpy/renpy/sphinx/source/config.rst

 .. var:: config.help = "README.html"

-    This controls the functionality of the help system invoked by the help button on the main and game menus, or by pressing f1 or command-?.
+    This controls the functionality of the help system invoked by the help button on the main and game menus, or by pressing F1 or Command-?.

     If None, the help system is disabled and does not show up on menus.
 If a string corresponding to a label found in the script,